John Ross (blogger): Socialist Action, Labour and Ken Livingstone

 Ross wrote the book Thatcher and Friends - the Anatomy of the Tory Party (1983).

+Ross gradually lost the support of much of its membership.
 Ross was leader of one of three groups which emerged from the crisis of this group in the mid-1980s, the one which retained the name Socialist Action.
 They left the Fourth International and increasingly ceased to function as a normal left-wing group.
 The group adopted an entryist strategy "to protect members from any potential Militant-style purge".